EricZinda/Perplexity/backlog.md

 - Need to update the ubuntu and M1 grammar to 2024

-- USER: perfect. --> I don't know the words: perfect

-- "for the moment" should be ignored
+- "at the moment" should be ignored
-    - also "at the moment"

 - I don't know the words: hamburger
     - Use chatgpt to give a better error